scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 `-Ystop-after:<phase-name>` to prevent any phases executing afterwards.

 > e.g. `-Xprint:<phase>` where `phase` is a miniphase, will print after
-> the whole phase group is complete, which may several miniphases after `phase`.
+> the whole phase group is complete, which may be several miniphases after `phase`.
 > Instead you can use `-Ystop-after:<phase> -Xprint:<phase>` to stop
 > immediately after the miniphase and see the trees that you intended.